 - Owner – The chief visionary.
 It is the owner’s responsibility to set the tone for the rest of the company.
 Once you settle on your vision of what your company’s brand is, the management team is charged with implementing your vision.

 - Team Development and Culture – This role is responsible for being the day-to-day tracker of everything in the company.
-This person’s responsibility is to make sure staff has goals, staff understands their goals, and staff has the resources to achieve these goals.
+This person’s responsibility is to make sure the staff has goals, the staff understands their goals, and the staff has the resources to achieve these goals.
 This person helps hire and onboard new staff.
 This role naturally oversees income tracking and expenses because company development is team development.